christiannwamba/jumpstart-react-workshop/README.md

 ## Task 5: Props and State

 To compose components, you need a way to move shared data from one component to another.
-We have fairly see properties which is only perfect for data that a component must not mutate.
-Props can only be rendered without changing its value.
+We have fairly seen properties which is only perfect for data that a component must not mutate.
+Props can only be rendered without changing their value.

-States on the other hand gives you the flexibility to store data that can change and probably render this data directly or pass them down to child components as props.
-States control the behavior of a component.
+State on the other hand gives you the flexibility to store data that can change and probably render this data directly or pass them down to child components as props.
+State control the behavior of a component.

 1. To use state, we need to make use of a class component.
 Replace the content of your JS with the following: